mestachs/blog/posts/2022-11-21-postgres-command-line.md

 Ok that's something you probably know... but why do I need to know `psql` ?
 You already ended up on a machine where you only have vi or nano to edit files ?
 That's exactly the same here, you have to know a few psql tricks to survive there too.
-In production you often have limited/restricted access, these command line knowledge is a gift to get you out of troubles.
+In production you often have limited/restricted access, these command line knowledge are a gift to get you out of troubles.
 The last years , I've pushed this further, I don't have Rich/UI db client on my laptop either.

 ## Get a connection : DATABASE_URL

 While psql allows to pass host, port, databasename, user, password... most of the applications I host have a url to connect the database.
-Switching from one form to the other is always painful : host is -H -h and -p password port ?
+Switching from one form to the other is always painful : host is `-H` or `-h` ? and `-p` is for `password` or `port` ?
 If you have environnement variable like the `DATABASE_URL` (à la heroku) you don't have to split the url into its components to run psql against the db

 ```